 The primary purpose of this module is to develop students' knowledge of social research methodology and social research techniques to enhance their capacity as researchers.
-In turn, the knowledge gained from this module should assist students to complete their honours research essay.
-In the seven weeks of term 1, this module will take students through the theory and practice of social research in sociology.
+In turn, the knowledge gained from this module should assist students in completing their honours research essay.
+In the six weeks of term 1, this module will take students through the theory and practice of social research in sociology.
 This module will introduce students to the what, why, and how of doing social research.

 Social research is a vast area of study with various components.
-Consequently, we cannot cover all aspects in a seven-week module.
-Therefore, this module is organised around four themes that are deemed necessary to equip students with sufficient knowledge and skills to complete the honours research essay.
-The first theme is preparing to do research: in this section we study why social research is important in the social sciences, provide a general overview of the research proposal and the research design, explain how to formulate the research problem and the questions of the research, and analyse the influence of different paradigms and perspective in social science.
-In addition, we explore what it is theory, epistemology and ontology; we outline the different theories used in social research and apply these theories to various case studies.
+Consequently, we cannot cover all aspects in a six-week module.
+Therefore, this module is organised around three themes that are deemed necessary to equip students with sufficient knowledge and skills to complete the honours research essay.
+The first theme is preparing to do research: in this section, we study why social research is important in the social sciences, provide a general overview of the research proposal and the research design, explain how to formulate the research problem and the questions of the research and analyse the influence of different paradigms and perspective in social science.
+In addition, we explore what theory, epistemology, and ontology are; we outline the different theories used in social research and apply these theories to various case studies.
 Next, we outline the requirements for a literature review and highlight the different sources to search for relevant literature, show how to formulate the main and subsidiary research objectives, and consider the ethics and politics of social research.

-The second theme is social research methods: in this section, we study the nature of social research; qualitative, quantitative and mixed research methods; how to conduct an interview and a questionnaire; and we explore the different sampling methods and techniques.
-The third theme is data analysis: in this section, we investigate qualitative data analysis (how to analyse the data, tabulating, coding, and interpreting) and quantitative data analysis (how to do a matrix, coding, tabulating, do cross-tabulation tables and read them); and how to use ATLAS-TI to analyse qualitative data.
-Finally, the fourth theme is writing a research paper: in this section, we outline how to write an abstract for social research and how to write a social research essay.
+The second theme is social research methods: in this section, we study the nature of social research; qualitative, quantitative and mixed research methods; how to investigate and analyse secondary data, particularly, the historical-archive method; how to write an interview schedule and a questionnaire; and we explore the different sampling methods and techniques, and the importance of choosing a sample according to the problem and goals of the research.
+The third theme is data analysis: in this section, we investigate qualitative data analysis (how to analyse the data, identify themes and codes, and interpret the data) and quantitative data analysis (how to do a matrix, how to read cross-tabulation tables and interpret the data).
+A brief introduction and exemplification of NVivo (qualitative programme) and SPSS (Statistical Programme for Social Sciences) will be provided.